10 Best Museums in Tenerife

 Sacred Museum

-Sacred Museum "El Tesoro de la Concepción".| ©Freyr Reynison
+Sacred Museum "El Tesoro de la Concepción"| ©Freyr Reynison

 Details of interest

-• Price: from 4€ per person.
+• Price: starting at €4 per person.

-• Hours: Monday to Friday (9:00 am to 1:30 pm).
+• Hours: Monday through Friday (9:00 AM to 1:30 PM).

 • Where: Museo Sacro.
 La Orotava, Santa Cruz de Tenerife.